-When I first started teaching Physical Education over 17 years ago, the only way to find new ideas, games, and activities for lesson planning was through collaboration with colleagues or purchasing books through P.E. equipment catalogs.
-I remember spending hours combing through various P.E. books looking for things I could use to teach K4 through 8th grade Physical Education.
+When I first started teaching Physical Education over 17 years ago, the only way to find new ideas, games, and activities for lesson planning was through collaboration with colleagues or purchasing physical education books through equipment catalogs.
+I remember spending hours combing through various PE books looking for things I could use to teach K4 through 8th grade physical education.

 In the process, I wasted a lot of time and money on books that weren’t worth it.
 The internet was just beginning, so the ability to search for quality resources was very limited.
 However, in today’s world the internet has changed everything.
 The way we search, research, and collaborate to find useful material has made books seem of little use.
 We can find information at anytime and from any place in the world.
 We can use desktop computers, laptops, tablets, and smartphones to gather information whenever we want instantly.
 However, books, of course, can still be very useful.

-Throughout my career, I have purchased numerous Physical Education books that have changed the way I teach today.
+Throughout my career, I have purchased numerous physical education books that have changed the way I teach today.
 Of course, I had to live and learn and waste money and time figuring out what was and wasn’t quality material.
-That is why I decided to create and share with all of you what I feel are the top quality Physical Education book resources that you should spend your hard earned money on!
-These books are completely worth your time and money.
-I guarantee that you won’t regret adding these useful resources to your PE repertoire.
+That is why I decided to create and share with you the 14 must-have physical education books you need to check out!

 1. Make It!
 Take It! by The Great Activity Publishing Company